melting-cheese/On-the-Spectrum/question.md

 ## 141
 ## 147
 I enjoy playing a different age than what I technically am.
+## 150
+I enjoy dressing or behaving like a child, or engaging in child-appropriate activities such as coloring in a coloring book or going to a playground.
 ## 152
 I enjoy it when my partner plays or acts like a pet animal (dog, cat, pony, etc.)
 ## 156